decred/dcrdocs/docs/research/blake-256-hash-function.md

 1. Initialization of a large internal state represented by 16 words in a 4x4 word matrix.

-1. 14 rounds of the $G$ function with each round consisting of eight round-dependent transformations.
+1. 14 rounds of the _G_{: .dcrm } function with each round consisting of eight round-dependent transformations.

 1. Finalization after a series of rounds, a new sequence of values taken from the matrix using sequence of initial values and salt.